aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to SXC in C++ Applications" h2="Convert XPS to SXC in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to SXC?</h2>

+XPS (XML Paper Specification) is a fixed-document format developed by Microsoft.
+It is used to store documents in a way that is independent of the application software, hardware, and operating system.
+SXC (StarOffice Calc) is a spreadsheet file format developed by Sun Microsystems.
+It is used to store data in a tabular form and is compatible with Microsoft Excel.
+Converting XPS to SXC is beneficial for users who want to open and edit XPS documents in a spreadsheet program like Microsoft Excel.

-Converting XPS to SXC in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XPS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to SXC.
+<h2>How Aspose.Total Helps for XPS to SXC Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that enables developers to easily convert XPS to SXC in C++.
+It consists of three components: Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Words for C++.
+The process of converting XPS to SXC is simple and straightforward.
+In the first step, you can export XPS to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to SXC.
+Aspose.Total for C++ provides a comprehensive set of features for manipulating XPS and SXC documents.
+It supports a wide range of features such as text extraction, text search, text replacement, page manipulation, image manipulation, and more.
+It also provides a powerful set of APIs for creating, editing, and converting XPS and SXC documents.
+Aspose.Total for C++ is a reliable and efficient solution for converting XPS to SXC in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}